 Save your airline miles

 Choose an airline (or two) and stick with them, rain or shine, high or low.
 I primarily fly United or Delta for several reasons, including their mileage programs.
-I have credit cards for both airlines and take advantage of bonus mile opportunities as much as possible.
+I have credit cards (Chase United MilesExplorer Card and Premium Delta Skymiles American Express Card) for both airlines and take advantage of bonus mile opportunities as much as possible.
+And now I'm using the Chase Sapphire Reserve card, which means I'm earning tons of points toward travel on any airline!!!

 Because of my credit card accounts I don't pay for bags and get priority boarding, two "luxuries" that I'm willing to pay for.
 My loyalty has paid off BIG TIME in the past, most recently when I flew to round-trip to Ireland for $45.
 I've flown to round-trip to Houston for $17.